Los Angeles California downtown skyline with skyscrapers and urban architecture, United States

 Why Visit Los Angeles?

-Los Angeles sprawls as the undisputed entertainment capital of the world where the iconic Hollywood sign gleams white above celebrity-studded hills, palm-fringed Pacific beaches stretching from Malibu to Long Beach host dedicated surfers and Venice Beach bodybuilders pumping iron outdoors, and an enviable 280+ sunny days annually illuminate a sprawling car-dependent metropolis of 13 million people stretching across 88 incorporated cities and dozens of distinct neighborhoods each with unique character.
-The City of Angels defines the California dream and American aspirational culture—major movie studios like Warner Bros, Universal, and Paramount offer behind-the-scenes tours ($70–$95) of sound stages where blockbusters and TV shows actively film, Venice Beach's bohemian boardwalk showcases eclectic street performers, artists, and the famous Muscle Beach outdoor gym where bodybuilding legends like Arnold Schwarzenegger trained, and Santa Monica Pier's solar-powered Pacific Wheel Ferris wheel (since 2008, with LED lights and rides typically around $10–$20) glows above vintage arcade games and carnival atmosphere.
-Yet Los Angeles resists any single definition or downtown core: the Arts District in Downtown LA gentrifies rapidly with converted warehouses hosting galleries, street art murals, and rooftop bars beneath gleaming modern skyscrapers, Beverly Hills' legendary Rodeo Drive overflows with designer flagship stores (Gucci, Prada, Louis Vuitton) where Pretty Woman's shopping scene was filmed, Griffith Observatory crowns the hills with free admission, planetarium shows (around $10 for adults), and multiple hiking trails to reach behind the Hollywood sign for that iconic selfie.
+Los Angeles sprawls as the undisputed entertainment capital of the world where the iconic Hollywood sign gleams white above celebrity-studded hills, palm-fringed Pacific beaches stretching from Malibu to Long Beach host dedicated surfers and Venice Beach bodybuilders pumping iron outdoors, and an enviable 290+ sunny days annually illuminate a sprawling car-dependent metro area of around 13 million people (with Los Angeles County containing 88 incorporated cities) across dozens of distinct neighborhoods each with unique character.
+The City of Angels defines the California dream and American aspirational culture—major movie studios like Warner Bros, Universal, and Paramount offer behind-the-scenes tours ($74–$101) of sound stages where blockbusters and TV shows actively film, Venice Beach's bohemian boardwalk showcases eclectic street performers, artists, and the famous Muscle Beach outdoor gym where bodybuilding legends like Arnold Schwarzenegger trained, and Santa Monica Pier's solar-powered Pacific Wheel Ferris wheel (since 2008, with LED lights and rides typically around $11–$20) glows above vintage arcade games and carnival atmosphere.
+Yet Los Angeles resists any single definition or downtown core: the Arts District in Downtown LA gentrifies rapidly with converted warehouses hosting galleries, street art murals, and rooftop bars beneath gleaming modern skyscrapers, Beverly Hills' legendary Rodeo Drive overflows with designer flagship stores (Gucci, Prada, Louis Vuitton) where Pretty Woman's shopping scene was filmed, Griffith Observatory crowns the hills with free admission, planetarium shows (around $11 for adults), and multiple hiking trails to reach behind the Hollywood sign for that iconic selfie.

 What to Do